Methyl salicylate: Uses

 Methyl salicylate is used in high concentrations as a rubefacient and analgesic in deep heating liniments (such as Bengay) to treat joint and muscular pain.
 Randomised double blind trials report that evidence of its effectiveness is weak, but stronger for acute pain than chronic pain, and that effectiveness may be due entirely to counterirritation.
 However, in the body it metabolizes into salicylates, including salicylic acid, a known NSAID.

 Methyl salicylate is used in low concentrations (0.04% and under) as a flavoring agent in root beer, chewing gum, mints and medicine such as Pepto-Bismol.
+Its aroma is described as "wintergreen, minty, sweet, root beer, aromatic, phenolic, camphoreous".

-When mixed with sugar and dried, it is a potentially entertaining source of triboluminescence, for example by crushing Wint-O-Green Life Savers in a dark room.
+When mixed with sugar and dried, it is a source of triboluminescence, for example by crushing Wint-O-Green Life Savers in a dark room.
 When crushed, sugar crystals emit light; methyl salicylate amplifies the spark because it fluoresces, absorbing ultraviolet light and re-emitting it in the visible spectrum.
 It is used as an antiseptic in Listerine mouthwash produced by the Johnson & Johnson company.
 It provides fragrance to various products and as an odor-masking agent for some organophosphate pesticides.

-Methyl salicylate is also used as a bait for attracting male orchid bees for study, which apparently gather the chemical to synthesize pheromones, and to clear plant or animal tissue samples of color, and as such is useful for microscopy and immunohistochemistry when excess pigments obscure structures or block light in the tissue being examined.
+Methyl salicylate is used as a bait for attracting male orchid bees for study, which apparently gather the chemical to synthesize pheromones.
+It has also been discovered that methyl salicylate works as a kairomone that attracts some insects, such as the spotted lanternfly.
+Unlike some other kairomones, methyl salicylate attracts all stages of the spotted lanternflies life.

+It is also used to clear plant or animal tissue samples of color, and as such is useful for microscopy and immunohistochemistry when excess pigments obscure structures or block light in the tissue being examined.
 This clearing generally only takes a few minutes, but the tissue must first be dehydrated in alcohol.
-It has also been discovered that methyl salicylate works as a kairomone that attracts some insects, such as the spotted lanternfly.
-Unlike some other kairomone's, Methyl Salicylate attracts all stages of the spotted lanternflies life.